antmicro/kenning-bare-metal-iree-runtime/README.md

     xxd
 ```

-In other distributions install the above dependencies using available package manager.
+In other distributions install the above dependencies using your package manager.

-The Python packages required to run below scripts are listed in the `requirements.txt` file.
+The Python packages required to run below scripts are listed in `requirements.txt`.
-Before installing those, it is recommended to create Python virtual environment.
+Before installing those, it is recommended to create a Python virtual environment.
-To create virtual environment run the following commands:
+To create a virtual environment run the following commands:

 ```bash
 python3 -m venv venv                       # create venv